GOP Gears Up for Tax-Overhaul Push -- 2nd Update

 The Senate Finance Committee will release its own tax plan.
 Lawmakers expect it to be different from the House version, though it isn't clear how far apart they will be.

-In the committee, Republicans have a 14-12 edge, meaning the GOP will have to find a way to keep all its members on board.
+In the committee, the GOP has a 14-12 edge, meaning it will have to keep all its members on board.
 For now, votes from Democrats aren't likely.

-Republicans have slightly more room to maneuver on the Senate floor, where they can lose two members and still pass a bill.
-But that may be a challenge: Sen. Rand Paul (R., Ky.) has called for significant tax cuts even if they increase budget deficits, Sen. Bob Corker (R., Tenn.) has pledged not to increase the budget deficit, and Sens.
-Mike Lee (R., Utah) and Marco Rubio (R., Fla.) are seeking bigger child tax credits that aren't in the Republican plan so far.
+On the Senate floor, Republicans can lose two members and still pass a bill.
+That may be a challenge: Sen. Rand Paul (R., Ky.) has called for significant tax cuts even if they increase budget deficits, Sen. Bob Corker (R., Tenn.) has pledged not to increase the budget deficit, and Sens.
+Mike Lee (R., Utah) and Marco Rubio (R., Fla.) are seeking bigger child tax credits that aren't in the GOP plan so far.

 Democrats can offer unlimited amendments on the Senate floor, putting them in a position to drag out voting and write proposals that could peel off Republicans, such as increasing child tax credits in exchange for higher taxes on millionaires.
 It was on the Senate floor that Republicans' health-care plans fell apart this year, when they couldn't get 50 senators to agree on any particular plan.